Updated: June 2015

 Even with an annual plumbing inspection, careful routine maintenance, and emergency planning, you can't be everywhere water might make an unannounced, unwelcome—and potentially very expensive—appearance.
 That's one reason thousands of homeowners, renters and landlords have turned to water alarm systems of widely varying cost and complexity.
 These systems promise to alert you to potential water damage before it hits your wallet, but do they consistently stem disaster's tide?

 But before you hit the plumbing supply store, be aware that these fully automated systems aren't necessarily a perfect solution.
-For starters, they're expensive—expect prices around $1,000, not including labor and professional installation.
+For starters, they're expensive — expect prices around $1,000, not including labor and professional installation.
 They're not always adept at identifying the kind of slow leaks that often lead to wet rot and mold.
-And also consider that:
+And also consider the following:

 - You'll potentially need many sensors to cover all your home's leak-prone areas.